 The 2022 Precinct Caucuses, the first step in Minnesota’s process for selecting our parties’ candidates, leadership, platforms, and values, are just around the corner and we need you and those in your community to participate.
-For all major political parties, in-person caucuses will be held on Tuesday, February 1st , with optional absentee participation via a non-attendee form, and it’s critical that we have your voice present in this process to ensure our political parties and candidates are working on behalf of people and the land, not corporate interests.
+For all major political parties, caucuses will be held on Tuesday, February 1st and it’s critical that we have your voice present in this process to ensure our political parties and candidates are working on behalf of people and the land, not corporate interests.
+This year, given the uncertainty of COVID, caucuses for many will look different and could cause confusion.
+That is why we need to make sure everyone knows how to participate based on where they live and party affiliation and why participation is so important.

-- February 1, 2022 at 7:00 pm (registration starts at 6:30 p.m.) – In-Person Precinct Caucuses.
-At caucuses you will often hear from the different candidates seeking your party’s endorsement, elect precinct delegates who will move onto their Senate District Convention and/or County Convention, and you can bring forward resolutions to be added to your party’s platform.
+- February 1, 2022 at 7:00 pm – Precinct Caucuses.
+At caucuses you often hear from the different candidates seeking your party’s endorsement, elect precinct delegates who will move onto their Senate District Convention and/or County Convention, and you can bring forward resolutions to be added to your party’s platform.

 - Click here for the DFL Non-Attendee Form.